 Ahhh, where would the romantic comedy genre be without this old trope, that secretly men fear the idea of living with a woman more than they fear sharks, fire, or sharks on fire?
 It’s almost unheard of for men to actually act anything like the male characters from Friends.
 The closest most men will ever get to the commitment question is when one of their more laddish mates says, “You know that means you can only sleep with one woman for the rest of your life?”
 A question that’s easy to contend with because the friend in question last had sex in 2001.

 How To Combat: Ignore it.
 He’s bought the ring and gone down on one knee, he’s not about to flit now.

-About a month ago I was asked to be Best Man for a very good friend of mine.
-Like most people, although I was honoured to be asked, one of my first thoughts was – “I’m going to have to write a speech.
+About a month ago I a good friend of mine asked me to be his Best Man.
+Of course, I felt honoured he asked.
+But one of my first thoughts was “I’m going to have to write a speech.
 AAARRRGGGHHH!”

 I have never been best man for anyone before, but I did of course give a speech at my own wedding.
 The groom’s wedding speech though, I believe, is relatively simple in comparison.